A logo for sustainable action for a better tomorrow with an infinity symbol.

 Program Funding Amount Timing / Status Focus / Eligible Projects Best Fit (studies vs capex) Eligible Applicants

-ARENA – Powering the Regions Fund: Industrial Transformation Stream (ITS) – Round 3 $180m remaining pool; minimum grant $500k; no stated per-project cap; applicants must at least match ARENA funding Round 3 open on an ongoing basis from September 2025; applications accepted until $180m in remaining funding is exhausted Industrial decarbonisation including electrification, energy efficiency, fuel switching, zero-emissions transport and enabling technologies; focuses on innovation and commercial deployment of low-emissions solutions at regional industrial facilities; excludes BAU maintenance, early-stage research, passenger vehicles and CCS Both – studies through to large-scale commercial deployment/capex Industrial operators; technology providers with industry partners; engineering consultancies and service providers rolling out solutions across multiple sites; financing/leasing providers at regional industrial facilities
+Powering the Regions Fund – Industrial Transformation Stream (ITS) Round 3 (ARENA) — covers rows 1 & 5 of the original table (same program) $180m remaining pool for Round 3; minimum grant $500k; applicants must at least match ARENA funding (1:1) Round 3 opened Sep 2025; open, ongoing until $180m exhausted Industrial decarbonisation: electrification, energy efficiency, fuel switching, low-emissions processing, zero-emissions transport, enabling technologies (storage, demand management).
+Feasibility, FEED, trials, demonstrations, deployment; two-stage study + deployment.
+Excludes BAU maintenance, early-stage research, passenger vehicles, CCS Both — studies through to large-scale capex Industrial operators at regional facilities; technology providers with industry partners; engineering consultancies and service providers rolling out solutions across multiple sites; financing/leasing providers

 Program Funding Amount Timing / Status Focus / Eligible Projects Best Fit (studies vs capex) Eligible Applicants